 About

 Before turning to fiction full time, she spent more than 25 years in user experience design and product storytelling, helping startups and Fortune 500 companies turn complex goals into intuitive digital experiences.
-Her work focused on human-centered design and user behavior, especially the gap between what people claim they want and what they actually do.
-She is also a founding member of an AI company, experience that sharpened her interest in how technology and incentives can turn “help” into control.
+Her work focused on the gap between what people claim they want and what they actually do.
+She is also a founding member of an AI company — experience that sharpened her interest in how technology impacts the written word.

 Her fiction is precise and scene-driven, building psychological pressure through setting, subtext, and consequential choices, from polished social worlds to remote places where logistics and silence become leverage.
 When she isn't writing, she is usually near the water, reading, or learning to golf, with her husband as her first reader and editor and her dog, Mrs. Bigglesworth, supervising the work.